 All of the Council's reports and legislative analyses can be found on the Council's website at www.orsc.org.
 In addition, the website contains links to all five retirement systems, their laws, and various pension-related organizations.
-Staff is currently in the process of archiving all legislative changes to the laws affecting the ORSC and each retirement system to make them available on our website in 2006.
+Staff recently archived all legislative changes to the laws affecting the ORSC and each retirement system.
+These archived laws are now available on our website.

 This report is a compilation of the evaluations and recommendations the Council made throughout the year.
-It provides a summary of the ORSC reports completed during 2005, pending public retirement issues, and staff recommendations.
+It provides a summary of the ORSC reports completed during 2005-2006, pending public retirement issues, and staff recommendations.
 In addition, it provides a historical record of legislative action taken by the 126th Ohio General Assembly on bills affecting PERS, STRS, SERS, OP&F, HPRS and the Volunteer Fire Fighters' Dependents Fund (VFFDF).

-The report is divided into nine sections: Systems' Investment Performance; Status of Health Care Funds; Actuarial Reviews; Reports on Pending Pension Legislation; Reports on Enacted Pension Legislation; Pending Pension-Related Issues; Documents Submitted by the Retirement Systems; Subject Index of Pension Bills Introduced; and Status of Pension Legislation.
+The report is divided into nine sections: Systems' Investment Performance; Status of Health Care Funds; Actuarial Reviews; Fiduciary Audits; Reports on Enacted Pension Legislation; Pending Pension-Related Issues; Documents Submitted by the Retirement Systems; Subject Index of Pension Bills Introduced; and Status of Pension Legislation.

-The Systems' Investment Performance section provides a summary of the investment performance reviews completed by Evaluation Associates, LLC (a subsidiary of Milliman), during 2005.
-The full reports can be obtained from the ORSC office or on the ORSC website: www.orsc.org.
+The Systems' Investment Performance section provides a summary of the investment performance reviews completed by Evaluation Associates, LLC (a subsidiary of Milliman), during 2005-2006.
+The full reports can be obtained from the ORSC office or on the ORSC website.

-The Status of the Health Care Funds provides a summary of the major changes made to the systems' health care benefits for 2006.
+The Status of the Health Care Funds provides a summary of the major changes made to the systems' health care benefits for 2006 and 2007.
 The summaries of health care plan changes include an overview of changes the systems made relative to prescription drugs, benefits, premiums, eligibility, and plan design.
-In addition, it provides information regarding the amount of employer contributions that will be allocated to healthcare during 2006.
+In addition, it provides information regarding the amount of employer contributions that will be allocated to healthcare during 2007.

-The Actuarial Reviews section provides a summary of the actuarial review completed by the ORSC actuary, Milliman USA, during 2005.
+The Actuarial Reviews section provides a summary of the actuarial review completed by the ORSC actuary, Milliman USA, during 2005-2006.
 The full reports can be obtained from the ORSC office or on the ORSC website.